simasce/SimBitClient/README.md

 # SimBitClient
-Simple Bittorrent client for single-file downloads
+Simple C# Bittorrent client for single-file downloads

 A simple BitTorrent client that utilizes single peer connection and downloads a single-file torrent.
 Download speeds usually max out on ~32KB/s due to lack of multi-peer support.